urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 55. The Criminal
-> **Target Words**: `admit, bin, bowl, cabin, cash, criminal, dozen, elder, facial, fence, inspire, mere, neat, occasion, penalty, rude, settle, vehicle, wallet, yell`
+> `admit, bin, bowl, cabin, cash, criminal, dozen, elder, facial, fence, inspire, mere, neat, occasion, penalty, rude, settle, vehicle, wallet, yell`

 A man had been in jail because he stole things.
 The criminal never felt bad.
 One day, he escaped and ran into the woods.
 He found a cabin with a fence.
 The cabin was very neat.
 Inside, the criminal found a bowl of fruit, a bottle of milk, and a dozen eggs.
 He ate the fruit and drank the milk.
 But the eggs smelled funny, so he put them in the trash bin.
 Soon, he heard the sound of a vehicle’s motor.